 The Cowboy Trail links Waterton Lakes National Park to Mayerthorpe.
 Alberta's high country is home to ranches, spectacular scenery and friendly small towns like Cochrane.
 Take in a trail ride, cowboy festival or pow-wow.
 Two-step the night away at the local dance hall or watch native dancers.

 The Cochrane Farmers' Market runs from 9 am to 1 pm each Saturday, rain or shine, from the beginning of June until the end of September and is located in the parking lot of the Cochrane Ranche Historic Site.

 The Cochrane Ranche Historic Site offers picnic tables, fire pits (please bring your own firewood), washroom facilities and plenty of open space to explore or play games.
 View the Fire Pits and Picnic Facilities Map.

 Mitford Park is a 43-hectare regional park located along the north bank of the Bow River in Cochrane.
 The park is designed for recreational use and includes a pedestrian/cycling pathway along the Bow River, ball diamonds, soccer field, skateboard park, ponds and a washroom building.
 Mitford Park's major event is our Canada Day (July 1) celebration with activities throughout the day and a concert in the evening.
 Learn more about Cochrane's parks and facilities.

 During the summer, Mitford Pond is stocked with trout for fishing in partnership with Trout Unlimited, Jumping Pound Chapter.
 Children under 14 can keep what they catch; everyone else must catch and release.

 In winter, the pond is maintained for ice skating.
 Ice fishing is prohibited.
 For information on the status of the ice please call our 24-hour line at 403-851-2552.

-There are two off-leash parks in Cochrane (view map):
+There are four off-leash areas in Cochrane (view map):